mjroson/gatsby-docker/README.md

 For example to install a new NPM-module: `docker run -it --rm -v $(pwd)/site:/site aripalo/gatsby-docker yarn add gatsby-transformer-yaml`

-## Install gatsby-client and use this docker like the oficial gatsby-cli
+## Install gatsby-client and use this docker like to the oficial gatsby-cli

 ```sh
 sudo pip3 install git+https://github.com/mjroson/gatsby-docker